 Historically, our core business centered on the vocational education courses offered through our platform.
 We have since expanded our course offerings to target students.
 We constantly update and improve the content of our existing courses and develop new courses or services to meet changing market demands.
 Revisions to our existing courses and our newly developed courses or services may not be well received by existing or prospective students.
 If we cannot respond effectively to changes in market demands, our business may be adversely affected.
 Even if we are able to develop new courses or services that are well received, we may not be able to introduce them in a timely or cost-effective manner.
-If we do not respond adequately to changes in market demands, our ability to attract and retain students may be impaired and our financial results could suffer.
+If we do not respond adequately to changes in market demands, our financial results could suffer.